-The important is T1, L1, and D1 like the previous circuit.
-But additional the Zener diode D4 is regulation to makes the stable output.
+The important is Q1, L1, and D1 like the previous circuit.
+But additional the Zener diode ZD1 is regulation to makes the stable output.

 This circuit converts the 1.2V or 1.5V input voltage up to the 5V.
 While it can apply the current of 10 mA.
 This current level is sufficient for the general microcomputer.

-Using C4, D2, and D3 is the simple charge pump converter, make -5V.
+We add C4, D2, and D3.
+They are the simple charge pump converter, to make a negative voltage, -5V.
 The current of this section is about 0.5 mA.

-Then, T2 starts working with the current from 1.2V.
-It flows the emitter to base of T2 through R5 to full circuit.
+Then, Q2 starts working with the current from 1.5V.
+And, the current flows from the emitter to the base of Q2 through R5 to be the full circuit.

-The T2 provides current out of the collector to be a biased current to T1.
-The T1 is conducting.
+The Q2 provides the current out of the collector to be a biased current to Q1.
+The Q1 is conducting.

-Now the L1 connects to the ground like a normal boost converter.
-But the working of T1 makes the voltage across collector-emitter is lower.
-When the results of this work as a switch.
+Now, the L1 connects to the ground like a normal boost converter.
+But the working of Q1 makes the voltage across collector-emitter is lower.
+They work looks like a switch.

-Then, T2 has quality conducting.
-R3 and C2 make this system is high performance.
-Also, T1 is good working.
+So, It will add quality conducting of Q2, with R3 and C2.
+Make this system is high performance.
+Also, Q1 is good working.

-The L1 pass the high current until the maximum in linear form.
+And, the L1 passes the high current until the maximum in linear form.
 After that, the polarity of the voltage across L1 changes.